dhvani-tts/dhvani-tts/README.md

 For compiling, you need the following dev libraries.

-* GSM Sound compression library - Install `libgsm1`, `libgsm1-dev` packages using your package manager
+* GSM Sound compression library - Install `libgsm1`, `libgsm1-dev` packages using your package manager (http://www.quut.com/gsm/ for source code)
 * ALSA development libraries - For sound playback- Install `libasound-dev` package using your package manager
 * Ogg vorbis dev libraries - For oggvoribis encoding of the generated speech- Install `libvorbis-dev` package using your package manager.
 Required only for compiling with `--with-vorbis`
 * Soundtouch dev libraries - For applying pitch and tempo.
 Install libsoundtouch-dev using your packagemanager.
 Required only for compiling with `--with-soundtouch`